Let’s talk about your mistakes.

 That happens if you’re focusing on an audience that’s not the right fit for your product or service.

 When you engage unqualified leads who don’t match your ideal customer profile, you waste valuable selling time that could be better utilized to set appointments with leads that will buy.

-(Plus, while you make calls for the hell of it, your competitors get to have a field day with the qualified leads you could land.
-No bueno.)
+Plus, while you make calls just for the sake of it, your competitors get to have a field day with the qualified leads you could land.